adobe/buildrunner/README.rst

 the run step:

 .. code:: yaml

+  # Optional buildrunner configuration syntax version
   version: 2.0
-  # Optional map to specify the buildrunner configuration syntax version
   steps:
     my-build-step:
+      # Optional step dependency definition to specify which steps need to be processed before this step.
+      # The `version` must be present and set to `2.0` or higher for buildrunner to utilize the step dependencies list.
+      # An buildrunner error will occur if `depends` is present but `version` is missing or value is lower than `2.0`.
       depends:
         - test-step
         - validation-step
-        # Optional list of steps to specify which steps need to be completed before this step.
-        # The 'version' map must be present and have a value greater than or equal to 2.0.

       run:
         # xfail indicates whether the run operation is expected to fail.
 The